leticiacb1/Sales-Sage/README.md

-### 🤖 Your Machine Learning Ops Template
+### 🤖 SalesSage | Model Prediction

-Write a description of what the project is about here.
+This project focuses on developing a machine learning model designed to predict the total sales for individual stores on a daily basis.

 #### 📌️ How to use this project